 When looking at a lot of the infrastructure that is being perceived as valuable these days, the emergence of these places had a very pragmatic background.
-During the last years our cities were experiencing the unique threat of a global pandemic.
+During recentyears our cities experienced the threat of a global pandemic again.
 From a historical perspective, it is notable that the first public green areas e. g. in our cities were created for infection control reasons during the latter half of the 19th century.
 Overcrowding, narrow alleys, and dirty gutters caused epidemics such as cholera, typhoid, and tuberculosis to flourish in the urban, working-class neighbourhoods.
 They have been a very important part of public participation and community building as seen with f.e. the free lunch programs on playgrounds that date back to food-scarcity in the Second World War.
 These unused spaces had the potential to provide space for self-initiation, help and thus community.

 1.1.4 The Consumption and Cost of Space in Zürich Statistics / numbers on Parking Spaces / Cars in Zürich